GameCenter CX: Game challenges

+Not counting duplicated appearances, segment-only appearances, and Nintendo eShop episodes, the publisher who made more appearances on the show is Konami with 64 different games.

 Main games

 NOTE: An asterisk (*) is noted beside the episode number to indicate the episode's localization and release on Kotaku.
 Western titles in "quotes" are unofficial names Kotaku uses to refer to Japan-only games.